 The American Chamber working groups are comprised of experts in the particular areas drawn from the member companies.
 The groups typically meet several times a year to provide insight in the memberships priorities and inform American Chamber policy.
 Each group is led by an expert Chair who additionally acts a spokesperson for the American Chamber on their particular topic.

-HR Leadership Group
+Human Resources Leadership Group

-Research, Development & Innovation Group
+Research, Development & Innovation Network

-The American Chamber's Tax Policy Working Group consists of senior tax experts from major US ICT, life sciences and financial services companies together with professional tax and legal advisors from the leading accounting and law firms.
+The American Chamber's Tax Policy Working Group consists of senior tax experts from major US ICT, pharmaceuticals, life sciences and financial services companies together with professional tax and legal advisors from the leading accounting and law firms.

 The group's mandate is to guide the Chamber's response to domestic and international tax issues as they impact on foreign direct investment in Ireland.
 The group's role is also to assist the Chamber in making representations to Government and policy stakeholders on domestic taxation measures and to proactively work with policy makers in shaping tax policy.
 The group meets on a regular basis and provides briefings to the board, regional meetings and member forums.
 It takes an active role with the media in communicating the American Chamber's detailed responses on taxation matters.

-Employment Law Sub Group Chair
+Employment Law Sub-Group

-Similarly the group keeps the membership informed of changes in law, which may directly affect the way they do business.
+Similarly, the group keeps the membership informed of changes in law, which may directly affect the way they do business.